james-see/jchugo2020/causes2020/content/posts/yolo-git-2020.md

 [alias]
 yolo = !git add -A && git commit -am \"`curl -s http://whatthecommit.com/index.txt `\" && git push -f origin master
 ```

+This has saved me _hours_ over the past year.
+It uses random text snippets from http://whatthecommit.com for your commit statements.
+So be prepared to have some silly commit statements.

+Enjoy!